nCino (NASDAQ:NCNO) Updates FY 2023 Earnings Guidance

+nCino (NASDAQ:NCNO – Get Rating) last announced its quarterly earnings data on Thursday, March 31st.
+The company reported ($0.17) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.16) by ($0.01). nCino had a negative return on equity of 11.43% and a negative net margin of 18.06%.
+The company had revenue of $74.96 million for the quarter, compared to the consensus estimate of $69.31 million.
+During the same quarter in the prior year, the company earned ($0.11) EPS.
+The company’s revenue for the quarter was up 32.5% on a year-over-year basis.
+On average, analysts expect that nCino will post -0.57 earnings per share for the current fiscal year.

+In related news, CFO David Rudow sold 2,215 shares of the business’s stock in a transaction on Wednesday, April 6th.
+The stock was sold at an average price of $43.63, for a total transaction of $96,640.45.
+The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
+Also, insider Joshua L. Glover sold 1,663 shares of the business’s stock in a transaction on Wednesday, April 6th.
+The shares were sold at an average price of $43.63, for a total value of $72,556.69.
+The disclosure for this sale can be found here.
+Over the last 90 days, insiders sold 87,487 shares of company stock worth $3,730,255.
+Corporate insiders own 35.40% of the company’s stock.

-Several hedge funds have recently added to or reduced their stakes in the company.
-Dimensional Fund Advisors LP raised its position in nCino by 2.3% in the fourth quarter.
-Dimensional Fund Advisors LP now owns 16,740 shares of the company’s stock valued at $918,000 after purchasing an additional 384 shares during the period.
-Canada Pension Plan Investment Board purchased a new stake in shares of nCino during the 4th quarter valued at about $49,000.
-Allstate Corp lifted its position in nCino by 12.7% during the 4th quarter.
-Allstate Corp now owns 9,536 shares of the company’s stock worth $523,000 after acquiring an additional 1,075 shares in the last quarter.
-Advisors Asset Management Inc. boosted its holdings in nCino by 218.8% in the 4th quarter.
-Advisors Asset Management Inc. now owns 2,318 shares of the company’s stock worth $127,000 after acquiring an additional 1,591 shares during the period.
-Finally, Amalgamated Bank raised its stake in shares of nCino by 17.0% during the fourth quarter.
-Amalgamated Bank now owns 11,868 shares of the company’s stock valued at $651,000 after purchasing an additional 1,724 shares during the period.
+A number of institutional investors have recently bought and sold shares of the stock.
+Canada Pension Plan Investment Board purchased a new position in shares of nCino in the 4th quarter worth about $49,000.
+Advisors Asset Management Inc. boosted its holdings in shares of nCino by 218.8% in the 4th quarter.
+Advisors Asset Management Inc. now owns 2,318 shares of the company’s stock worth $127,000 after purchasing an additional 1,591 shares in the last quarter.
+Janus Henderson Group PLC purchased a new position in shares of nCino in the 3rd quarter worth about $207,000.
+LPL Financial LLC purchased a new position in shares of nCino in the 3rd quarter worth about $389,000.
+Finally, Allstate Corp boosted its holdings in shares of nCino by 12.7% in the 4th quarter.
+Allstate Corp now owns 9,536 shares of the company’s stock worth $523,000 after purchasing an additional 1,075 shares in the last quarter.

-nCino, Inc, a software-as-a-service company, provides cloud-based software applications for financial institutions in the United States and internationally.
-Its nCino Bank Operating System, a tenant cloud platform, which digitizes, automates, and streamlines complex processes and workflow; and utilizes data analytics and artificial intelligence and machine learning (AI/ML) to enable financial institutions to onboard new clients, make loans and manage the entire loan life cycle, open deposit and other accounts, and manage regulatory compliance.
+nCino, Inc, a software-as-a-service company, provides cloud-based software applications to financial institutions in the United States and internationally.
+Its nCino Bank Operating System, a tenant cloud platform, which digitizes, automates, and streamlines complex processes and workflow; and utilizes data analytics and artificial intelligence and machine learning (AI/ML) to enable banks and credit unions to onboard new clients, make loans and manage the entire loan life cycle, open deposit and other accounts, and manage regulatory compliance.

 Read More